Lose Weight and Regain Healthy Blood Sugar

-The underlying cause of type-two diabetes remains uncertain, but it’s now believed to be linked with obesity and lack of exercise.
+The underlying cause of type-two diabetes remains uncertain, but it’s now believed to be linked to obesity and lack of exercise.

 What is the best thing to eat when your blood sugar is low?

-The best foods to eat when your blood sugar is low is to eat foods high in protein and fat.
+The best food to eat when your blood sugar is low is to eat foods high in protein and fat.

 You can also drink water with lemon or add a pinch of salt to it for the health benefits of sodiuEating food containing fibre will slow down digestion, so carbs enter into the bloodstream slowly over time.